nikhilkumarreddy/Check-perfect-JIO-DATA-plan-for-you-/README.md

   - Go to https://www.jio.com/dashboard/?root=login
   - login with your jio number
   - go to MY STATMENTS
-  - download your data in .pdf format (you can only download only past 6 months data )
+  - download your data in .pdf format (you can download only past 6 months data )
   - save those pdfs

 how to run :-